 The (re)negotiation of boundaries may become the norm given that both roles are subject to reassignment at short notice, and may become particularly salient in the run-up to future PCC elections.
 Crucial policing decisions which affect everyone are inevitably influenced by these background negotiations.

-Previous research has not been based on interviews with both PCCs and their respective Chief Constables, and hence there is dearth of material which reflects on the relationships between these two powerful individuals and their ingoing negotiations of issues with real practical and conceptual implications.
+Previous research has not been based on interviews with both PCCs and their respective Chief Constables, and hence there is dearth of material which reflects on the relationships between these two powerful individuals and their ongoing negotiations of issues with real practical and conceptual implications.

 Introduction

-Many academic discussions relating to the introduction of elected Police and Crime Commissioners have foregrounded the importance of the relationship between PCCs and their respective Chief Constables (for example Caless 2011, Davies and Chambers 2013, Lister 2013, Raine 2015 forthcoming).
+Many academic discussions relating to the introduction of elected Police and Crime Commissioners (PCCs) have foregrounded the importance of the relationship between PCCs and their respective Chief Constables (for example Caless 2011, Davies and Chambers 2013, Lister 2013, Raine 2015 forthcoming).
 Of particular concern has been the unclear distinction between what constitutes an operational issue (about which the Chief Constable should have control) as opposed to a strategic matter (about which the PCC has a legitimate say).
 Given that ‘majoritarianism’ has been noted by some as a potential danger associated with elected policing decision-makers (Lister and Rowe 2014: 14) and that the public may operate with a range of motives for determining the policing it wishes to receive (Wells 2015, Lister and Rowe 2014), this paper considers how, where, and why, the line between operational and strategic policing is drawn by those charged with resolving this issue.

 The Home Office consultation paper Policing in the 21st Century: Reconnecting police and the people (2010) made it clear that it did not wish to see tensions arising about who dictated the ‘what’ and who dictated the ‘how’ of policing, but recognised that the issues of accountability and operational independence were to be closely related concepts in the new system the Government was considering: